DannyQuah/DannyQuah.github.io/_posts/2025-09-17-Rethinking-Multilateralism-Incentive-not-Size-Power.md

 documentclass: extarticle
 fontsize: 14pt
 output: pdf_document
-title: "IMF got me Rethinking Multilateralism: How nations need to worry about aligning incentives, not about size or power"
+title: "IMF got me rethinking multilateralism: How nations need to worry about aligning incentives, not about size or power"
 ---
-### "IMF got me Rethinking Multilateralism: How nations need to worry about aligning incentives, not about size or power"
+### IMF got me rethinking multilateralism: How nations need to worry about aligning incentives, not about size or power

 by
 [Danny Quah](https://lkyspp.nus.edu.sg/our-people/faculty/danny-quah)